10:00 - 17:30

 Manuel Coelho Baptista de… Image

-VISITS TO THE FORTRESS OF SÃO JOÃO BAPTISTA The Angra do Heroísmo Museum offers guided tours of the Fortress of São João Baptista, a large military monument located on Monte Brasil.
-Built during the Spanish rule of the Philippine Dynasty (1580-1640), visits are available by prior registration.
+VISITS TO THE FORTRESS OF SÃO JOÃO BAPTISTA The Museum of Angra do Heroísmo offers guided tours of the Fortress of São João Baptista, a large military monument located on Monte Brasil, built during the Spanish rule of the Philippine Dynasty (1580-1640), which are available upon prior registration.

-The NHMMCBL, housed in the former Boa Nova Military Hospital, hosts the Military and Armament Management Unit and the Uniform Management Unit of the Angra do Heroísmo Museum.
-It is the only Portuguese museum dedicated to this theme that is not integrated into the Ministry of Defense.
+The NHMMCBL, housed in the former Boa Nova Military Hospital, is home to the MAH’s Military Equipment and Armament Collection and Uniform Collection, and is the only Portuguese museum not affiliated with the Ministry of Defence that focuses on this subject.

-This collection is presented to the public through three long-term thematic exhibitions.
-In addition to explaining the evolution and functionality of weapons and inviting reflection on the major ethical, moral, and social issues inherent in armed conflicts, these exhibitions also document the personality and personal experiences of the patron, Manuel Coelho Baptista de Lima, as well as the history of the building itself.
+This collection is presented to the public through three long-term thematic exhibitions, which, alongside an explanation of the evolution and functionality of weapons and an invitation to reflect on the major ethical, moral and social issues inherent in armed conflicts, document the personality and personal experiences of the patron Manuel Coelho Baptista de Lima and the history of the building itself.

 Long-term exhibitions